-Skills Training are position centric workouts for quarterbacks, receivers and offensive lineman who want to hone their individual skills.
-Experienced and knowledgeable high school and college coaches interact Skyline athletes to focus energies on working out with teammates in the off-season.
+Skills Training are position centric workouts to hone their individual skills.
+Experienced and knowledgeable high school and college coaches interact with Skyline athletes to focus energies on working out with teammates in the off-season.
 January through May and includes 7 on 7 drills with other schools in the area.

 Spring Ball starts after Memorial Day and is the time Skyline coaches are allowed to begin working with and evaluating players that want to be included on the fall roster.
 Dates vary based on a variety of factors, including regulations by the WIAA.
 Registration is done through ASB bookkeeper.

-Skills & Drills on the Hill, organized by SGC includes a 7 on 7 event, linemen challenge and kicking/punting contest and welcomes up to 32 high school programs to Skyline for two days over a weekend in June.
-Community spectators are welcome.
+Skills & Drills on the Hill, organized by SGC includes a 7 on 7 event, linemen challenge and kicking/punting contest and welcomes up to 32 high school programs to Skyline.
+Skyline coaches select participants for all sessions.
+Spectators are welcome to watch the training and fun.